arkency/posts/posts/2020-04-21-most-controversial-rules-in-arkency.md

 0. Share **accesses** with the whole team.
 Everyone should be able to do anything without asking others.
 0. Best **story size** is 1.
 0. There should be **one backlog**.
 0. Don't attach certain people to certain types of tasks.
 Always pick the **first task from the top** of a prioritized backlog.
+Always have 1 ticket assigned.
 0. Don't expect anyone to read or respond to your message immediately.
 0. Avoid **blocking** (other people to wait on you - or - yourself to wait on others).